 Generally, hybrid securities are contractually subordinated debts.
 However, the rating assigned to hybrid securities will be at least two notches below the ICR as hybrid securities typically provide the obligor with the right to defer interest payments, in addition to the subordinated status of the debt holders.
-For further details of the rating methodology for hybrid securities, please refer to the "Hybrid Securities Rating Criteria".
+For further details of the rating methodology for hybrid securities, please refer to our "Hybrid Securities: Equity Content and Credit Rating Criteria".